VSCodium/vscodium/README.md

 >
 > When you clone and build from the vscode repo, none of these endpoints are configured in the default product.json.
 Therefore, you generate a "clean" build, without the Microsoft customizations, which is by default licensed under the MIT license

 This repo exists so that you don't have to download+build from source.
 The build scripts in this repo clone Microsoft's vscode repo, run the build commands, and upload the resulting binaries to [GitHub releases](https://github.com/VSCodium/vscodium/releases). __These binaries are licensed under the MIT license.
-Telemetry is enabled by a build flag which we do not pass.__
+Telemetry is disabled.__

 If you want to build from source yourself, head over to [Microsoft's vscode repo](https://github.com/Microsoft/vscode) and follow their [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run).
 This repo exists to make it easier to get the latest version of MIT-licensed VSCode.